plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - **(a)** You are acting in good faith to serve the Raison d’Être or express the Redevabilités of some Rôle within the Organisation.
 - **(b)** You believe your action would resolve or prevent more Tension for the Organisation than it would likely create.
 - **(c)** Your action would not commit the Organisation to any spending beyond what you’re already authorized to spend.
-- **(d)** If your action would violate any Policies or Domaines, you believe much value would be lost from delaying to get permission or change Governance.
+- **(d)** If your action would violate any Politiques or Domaines, you believe much value would be lost from delaying to get permission or change Governance.

 #### 2.5.2 Communication & Restoration